philpagel/PCE174-communication/readme.md

 power     | Power status (ok/low)
 dispmode  | Active display mode (time/day/sampling/year)
 memload   | No idea what this is (0/1/2).
-Name may change in the future. mem_no    | Number of manually staved records in memory.
+Name may change in the future. mem_no    | Number of manually saved records in memory.
 (See get-saved-data) read_no   | ?

-In normal mode, `value` and `relvalue` are identical.
-In *rel* mode however, `value` contains the absolute reading (that would be measured with out *rel* mode) and `relvalue` is the relative reading as displayed on the screen.
+In normal mode, `value` and `rawvalue` are identical.
+In *rel* mode however, `rawvalue` contains the absolute reading (that would be measured with out *rel* mode) and `value` is the relative reading as displayed on the screen.

 In raw mode (`-f raw`), a binary blob is written to `STDOUT`.
 This may be useful for debugging or if you want to deal with the data yourself.